If you talk about something, it gets it out and like a wound, once you start getting the oxygen on it, it starts to heal.

 Approach

 A lot of my work tends to be a mix of psychoeducation and psychotherapy.
 There is a tremendous amount of pathologised, negative, false, and stereotypical information about neurodivergence, which can add to clients’ trauma and view of themselves.
-Part of my work is usually around understanding and shaking off that shame dust by taking a holistic physiological, psychological, and relational approach.
-I work in a trauma-informed, authentically validating humanistic and relational way with my clients.
-This may also include somatic or creative work depending on communication and processing styles.
+That means sometimes facing into the uncomfortable for us as we understand and become more aware of how shame has mishaped us.

 How